cp-algorithms/cp-algorithms/src/dynamic_programming/divide-and-conquer-dp.md

 ### Things to look out for

 The greatest difficulty with Divide and Conquer DP problems is proving the monotonicity of $opt$.
+One special case where this is true is when the cost function satisfies the quadrangle inequality, i.e., $C(a, c) + C(b, d) \leq C(a, d) + C(b, c)$ for all $a \leq b \leq c \leq d$.
 Many Divide and Conquer DP problems can also be solved with the Convex Hull trick or vice-versa.
 It is useful to know and understand both!

 ## Practice Problems
 - [AtCoder - Yakiniku Restaurants](https://atcoder.jp/contests/arc067/tasks/arc067_d)